websebdev/fake_rails/README.md

 Just having fun trying to recreate basic Rails functionality with pure ruby, no gems.

-Inspiration and a lot of code in this repository comes from @OngMaple's amazing talk on Building web apps with Ruby, at Euruko 2021 (https://www.youtube.com/watch?v=sPLZStp1K0c&t=17023s).
+Inspiration and a lot of code in this repository comes from @OngMaple's amazing talk on Building web apps with Ruby, at Euruko 2021 (https://www.youtube.com/watch?v=sPLZStp1K0c&t=17023s) and @pedrogaspar's follow up on creating a TCP chat server (https://twitter.com/pedrogaspar/status/1398798494169772032).

-To start the server, simply run `ruby server.rb`
+To start the server, simply run `ruby server.rb`.

 **Index page**